 WordPress is one of the best premium tools we have when it comes to website building and blogging.
 BigRock can also integrate such powerful tool into their web hosting disposal.
-As we know WordPress requires a username and a password, and sometimes we may need to change to password for whatever reasons we have.
+As we know WordPress requires a username and a password, and sometimes we may need to change to the password for whatever reasons we have.
 And this article is your guide to Resetting your WordPress Admin Password – how to reset WordPress password phpmyadmin, WordPress default admin password, and WordPress reset password email.

 Resetting your WordPress Admin Password from WordPress

-Reset WordPress password phpmyadmin – The first way to change your wordpress admin password is through wordpress.
+Reset WordPress password phpmyadmin – The first way to change your WordPress admin password is through WordPress.
 The steps of how to do this shall be detailed below.

-If you manage to successfully log in you will be redirected at the dashboard of the wordpress page and from there look at the left-hand side menu find the “Users” and hover over it and click on “Your profile”.
+If you manage to successfully log in you will be redirected at the dashboard of the WordPress page and from there look at the left-hand side menu find the “Users” and hover over it and click on “Your profile”.

 The new page should load and scroll down to the bottom.
 Find the “About Yourself” and from there look for the “New Password” and “Repeat New Password” in both of the text field associated to them type your desired new password and make sure the new desired password.

 Note: Make sure that the password strength is Strong upon deciding for your new password.